oracularzebra/pritunl-slack-integration-docker/README.md

 2. For each hostname, resolves DNS to current IPs
 3. Compares with existing routes in MongoDB (matched by `comment: "dns:<hostname>"`)
 4. If any hostname's IPs changed, saves only the changed entries to `pending_routes.json` and sends an interactive Slack message with **Approve** / **Reject** buttons
-5. Clicking **Approve** merges the pending routes into MongoDB (replaces old routes for each changed hostname, appends new ones), restarts OpenVPN, and removes the pending file
+5. Clicking **Approve** merges the pending routes into MongoDB (replaces old routes for each changed hostname, appends new ones), restarts OpenVPN/Pritunl, and removes the pending file
+6. Duplicate or stale Approve/Reject callbacks are ignored after the pending file has already been handled, so they do not overwrite the successful Slack message
-6. Clicking **Reject** removes the pending file **and unwatch the rejected hostnames** from `hostnames.json` — the poller stops tracking them
+7. Clicking **Reject** removes the pending file **and unwatch the rejected hostnames** from `hostnames.json` — the poller stops tracking them
-7. Only routes matching tracked hostnames are touched — other routes are left intact
+8. Only routes matching tracked hostnames are touched — other routes are left intact
-8. If changes match what's already pending, the poller re-sends the notification instead of creating duplicates
+9. If changes match what's already pending, the poller re-sends the notification instead of creating duplicates
+10. Direct Slack route mutations (`/routes add`, `/routes delete`, and route-removing `/routes unwatch`) update MongoDB and trigger the configured restart path immediately

 ## Configuration